CarlosSprekelsen/CameraRecorder/mediamtx-camera-service/docs/roadmap.md

     - [IV&V Control Point Gate]: All deployment and operations steps must be tested, documented, and signed off.

 **Key Control Point Rules:**
-- **Cannot move to the next Story/Epic/phase until the preceding IV&V “control point” Story is fully checked off.**
+- **Cannot move to the next Story/Epic/phase until the preceding IV&V "control point" Story is fully checked off.**
 - **A task is only marked as [x] complete when both the architectural decision and the corresponding code, documentation, and tests are fully implemented and validated.**
-- **STOP/BLOCKED items are moved to “Resolved Blockers” only when implementation is finished and matches the updated architecture.**
+- **STOP/BLOCKED items are moved to "Resolved Blockers" only when implementation is finished and matches the updated architecture.**
 - **Every IV&V Story must be validated by review and explicit evidence (file/commit/section) before proceeding.**
 - **No scope creep: Features and requirements may only be added or changed through explicit architectural revision and IV&V.**